OUR TEAM

 hrecny@theliteracylab.org

-Henriette M. Recny is the first and proud Chief Operating Officer for The Literacy Lab.
+Henriette M. Recny is the first and proud Chief People, Organizational Strategy, and Equity Officer for The Literacy Lab.
 In addition to seven years of non-profit management experience, she has twenty years of experience learning from and working alongside young people through her roles as an administrator, teacher, tutor, mentor, and volunteer.
 Currently, she serves on the Board of Directors for Minds Matter Boston.
 Prior to joining The Literacy Lab, Henriette was Managing Director of Program Design and Evaluation and a member of the Executive Office at City Year Boston.
 She received a BA in literature and theory from Hampshire College and a MA in English from the University of Exeter.

 Luis Rodriguez